-Gross Foreign exchange reserves stood at USD 12.8 billion as of 1 January FY2013, equivalent to more than four months imports bills, which was about 32.3 per cent higher than the same period in 2012.
-Despite the rising reserves in recent times, Bangladesh bank projects a modest growth in FY2013 in light of the subdued forecast for global trade in the coming year.
+Gross foreign exchange reserves stood at USD 12.8 billion as of 1 January FY2012-13, equivalent to more than four months of imports bills, which was about 32.3 per cent higher than the same period in 2012.
+Despite the rising reserves in recent times, Bangladesh Bank projects a modest growth in FY2012-13 in light of the subdued forecast for global trade in the coming year.

-After two years of uncertainty, the Government has now decided to participate in the 'sovereign bond' market.
+After two years of uncertainty, the government has now decided to participate in the 'sovereign bond' market.
 Sovereign bonds, worth of USD 500 million, will be issued during March-April, 2013.
-The government expects that the interest rate to be in the range of 5-5.5 per cent.
+The government expects that the interest rate to be in the range of 5.0-5.5 per cent.
 Bangladesh's stable credit rating has perhaps played a role in this expectation although due caution will need to be exercised in dealing with the possible attendant risks emanating from this form of government borrowing.